 I’d forgotten about Mr. E., until a few weeks ago, at our Supreme Influence event.

 At my event…20 years later!

-Humble and gracious; he went over to my beloved Michael, introduced himself, and said, “Yeah, firing her was the stupidest decision of my career.”
+Humble and gracious, he went over to my team, introduced himself, and said, “Yeah, firing Niurka was the stupidest decision of my career.”